Snowflake-Labs/sfquickstarts/site/sfguides/src/data_collaboration_two_way/data_collaboration_two_way.md

 ### Train Model
 Open up the notebook and follow the steps.
 Once you have completed those, you will have trained and deployed a ML Model in Snowflake that predicts credit card default risk.

+Stay in the Zamboni account for the next step.

 <!-- ------------------------ -->
 ## Consumer Account (Zamboni) - Productionise the ML Pipeline
 Duration: 15

-Now we have trained the data science model, we will create some Stored Procedures which hold the feature engineering and scoring logic.
+Now we have trained the ML model, we will create some Stored Procedures which holds the feature engineering and scoring logic.
 In a subsequent step, we will encompass these in Streams and Tasks to automate this pipeline.

 Open up a SQL Worksheet in Snowsight.
-First we can check tha the UDF was deployed from the Jupyter Notebook by running the following:
+First we can check that the UDF was deployed from the Jupyter Notebook by running the following:

 ```SQL
 SHOW USER FUNCTIONS;